 - A resource they might not have seen

-“No pressure to respond!
+Message 3: Keep the pressure low, leave the door open “No pressure to respond!
 Just wanted to share in case it was useful.
-Always open to connecting with others in the space, so feel free to reach out anytime.
+Always open to connecting with others in the space, feel free to reach out anytime.
 Wishing you a smooth rest of the quarter!”

 Conclusion